-On a day-to-day basis, licensed practical and licensed vocational nurses administer basic nursing care, including changing bandages and inserting catheters.
-Additionally, LVNs ensure patients are comfortable by aiding them in bathing and dressing, and report patients’ statuses to registered nurses and doctors.
+On a day-to-day basis, practical and vocational nurses administer basic nursing care, including changing bandages and inserting catheters.
+Additionally, VNs ensure patients are comfortable by aiding them in bathing and dressing, and report patients’ statuses to registered nurses and doctors.

-The duties of a LVN may vary, depending on each individual’s work setting: some may spend much of their time teaching family members how to properly care for a relative, while others may help deliver, care for, and feed infants.
-Still, some LVNs may collect samples for testing and perform routine lab tests, and others may feed patients who need help eating.
+The duties of a VN may vary, depending on each individual’s work setting: some may spend much of their time teaching family members how to properly care for a relative, while others may help deliver, care for, and feed infants.
+Still, some VNs may collect samples for testing and perform routine lab tests, and others may feed patients who need help eating.

-Depending on the state, some LVNs may be limited to doing certain tasks; in some states, LVNs can give medication and start IVs, while in other states they cannot.
-LVNs can work in a variety of settings, including nursing homes, extended care facilities, hospitals, physicians’ offices , and even private homes.
+Depending on the state, some VNs may be limited to doing certain tasks; in some states, VNs can give medication and start IVs, while in other states they cannot.
+VNs can work in a variety of settings, including nursing homes, extended care facilities, hospitals, physicians’ offices , and even private homes.

 - Be at least 17 years old and